yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

             OFF will only include the accounts you have selected.
 You will have to select/add any new accounts created

   - Investment accounts hold Cash at the investment account level.
 AutoSum affects your ability to select just cash
-                        - When AutoSum is on, all securities get totalled into the Investment account
+                        - When AutoSum is on, all securities get totalled into the Investment account (including cash)

   - You set the AutoSum setting by row.
 Thus some rows can be on, and others can be off.